mrfish233/ntnu/class/cp1/hw04/README.md

 The user is required to input the tiles meld by meld, stopping with the integer `0`.
 For simplicity, the input tiles are not required to find the higher combination.
 Only **"seven pairs"** and **"thirteen orphans"** are inputed as 1 meld.

-The user is then requires to input pairs, winning tile, self-drawn win, player's wind and prevailing wind.
+The user is then requires to input pairs, winning tile, player's wind and prevailing wind.
 The program will then calculate the scores and output all possible yakus or yakumans.
 Output yakus or yakumans are in decreasing order according to hans, then followed by lexicographic order.

 One of the possible outputs are given below.